Wimbledon: Alcaraz defeats Djokovic in men's singles final – DW – 07/14/2024

 The match comes a day after Czech player Barbora Krejcikova defeated Italy's Jasmine Paolini 6-4 in the Wimbledon women's final.

-Alcaraz won the first and second set of the final 6-2 in just an hour and 15 minutes and then won 7-6 (4) in the third set.
+Alcaraz won the first and second set of the final 6-2 in just an hour and 15 minutes and then won *7-6 (7-4) in the third set tie break.

+The final set proved the most competitive but Alcaraz looked on course for a simple victory after breaking Djokovic in the ninth game to take a 5-4 lead and give himself the chance to serve for the title.

+But, Djokovic saved three Championship points, having trailed 40-0, to break back and force the third set to a tie break, where Alcaraz finally converted his fourth Championship point to seal a clinical 6-2, 6-2, *7-6 (7-4) victory.

-In June, Alcaraz won the trophy at Roland Garros for his third major tournament title, making him the youngest man with a Grand Slam title on grass, clay and hard courts.
+In June, the Spaniard won the trophy at Roland Garros for his third major tournament title, making him the youngest man with a Grand Slam title on grass, clay and hard courts.

 Djokovic, who is 37, had hoped to win his 8th Wimbledon title to equal Roger Federer's record.
-This would have given him 25 Grand Slam singles titles, more than any other player in tennis Open Era history.
+It would have earned the Serbian a 25th Grand Slam singles titles, more than any other player in tennis' Open Era history.

-Kate, Britain's Princess of Wales, is in attendance at the Wimbledon men's singles final and will present the trophy to this year's winner.
+Kate, Britain's Princess of Wales, was in attendance at the Wimbledon men's singles final and presented the runners up and winners trophies to Djokovic and Alcaraz respectively.
 This is her second public appearance this year while she undergoes chemotherapy for cancer.

 sdi/dj (AP, Reuters)